-In his Address at the Fifteenth Annual Conference of the Institute of Town Clerks of South Africa, held in June, 1962, Dr. H. J. Van Eyk stated that whereas in 1910 there were 13.6 million persons employed in agriculture in Mellades cale of America when the population was 92.4 million, in 1960 it only required 7.1 million persons employed in agriculture, whereas at that time the total population had increased to 180,7 million.
-In 1910 it required one agricultural worker to feed 6.8 people, now one person can produce sufficient for 25.4 people.
-He stated that if the same pattern were followed in this country sometime in the future, we should only need 650,000 agricultural workers against the present 2 million.
+In his Address to the Fifteenth Annual Conference of the Institute of Town Clerks of South Africa, held in June, 1962, Dr H. J. Van Eck stated that whereas in

+1910 there were 13.6 million persons employed in agriculture in the United States of America when the population was 92.4 million, in 1960 it only required 7.1 million persons employed in agriculture when the total population had increased to 180.7 million.
+In other words, the population doubled while the agricultural workers were halved.
+In 1910 it required one agricultural worker to feed 6.8 people, now one person can produce sufficient food for 25 4 people.
+He stated that if the same pattern were followed in this country some time in the future we should only need 650,000 agricultural workers against the present 2 million.
 Because of this it is inevitable that, in the future, employment will have to be found for persons presently employed on farms in rural areas.